How to Clean Mouse Droppings from Carpet

 Step 1: Ventilate house

-Before attempting to clean mouse droppings, open all doors and windows to let your house ventilate for at least 30 minutes.
+Before cleaning mouse droppings, open all doors and windows to let your house ventilate for at least 30 minutes.
 Stay out of the area until it’s thoroughly ventilated.
-This will ensure that you don’t inhale any hazardous dust that may be hanging around in the air.
+This will ensure you don’t inhale any hazardous dust in the air.

 Step 2: Apply Disinfectant

-Put on rubber gloves and use a detergent or a disinfectant to soak the area thoroughly.
-There are many disinfectants on the market.
-Be sure the one you are using is safe to use on carpets.
+Put on rubber gloves and soak the area thoroughly with detergent or a disinfectant.
+Many disinfectants are on the market.
+Be sure the one you are using is safe for carpets.

-Your carpet may have a care tag or owner’s manual that will let you know which cleaners and disinfectants are safe.
-If you can’t find a care tag or owner’s manual, contact the manufacturer or ask an expert for advice.
+Your carpet may have a care tag or owner’s manual that tells you which cleaners and disinfectants are safe.
+If you can’t find one, contact the manufacturer or ask an expert for advice.

 Once you have determined which disinfectant is safe for your carpet, apply the solution to droppings with a spray bottle.